 Meanwhile, Los Angeles have gone unbeaten in their last seven matches, with three clean sheets.

-LAFC look to play spoiler in Timber’s first home match
+LAFC look to play spoiler in Timber’s first home match at Providence Park

 The Portland Timbers, for their part, have gone 4-2-1, in their last seven matches.
 In addition, the Timbers have not conceded more than one goal, in each of their last six matches.
 LAFC will look to test this new found defensive efforts, having scored 10 goals in their last four matches.
 Both teams have won two in their last four meetings, so this weekend serves as a temporary rubber match.